-Under development by the league and the University of Nebraska-Lincoln’s Midwest Roadside Safety Facility since 1998, the SAFER Barrier was designed to reduce the severity of impacts by IndyCar Series cars, one of the most effective safety measures taken in the racing industry in recent years.
+Under development by INDYCAR and the University of Nebraska-Lincoln’s Midwest Roadside Safety Facility since 1998, the SAFER Barrier was designed to reduce the severity of impacts by Verizon IndyCar Series cars, one of the most effective safety measures taken in the racing industry in recent years.

 The SAFER Barrier is constructed in 20-foot modules, with each module consisting of four rectangular steel tubes, welded together, to form a unified element.
 The modules are connected with four internal steel splices.
 Bundles of 2-inch-thick sheets of extruded, closed-cell polystyrene are placed between the concrete wall and the steel tubing modules.

-All six ovals on the 2015 IndyCar Series schedule have the system installed in all four turns.
-Iowa Speedway has the Alternative Backup Structure for the SAFER Barrier into its track design.
+All six ovals on the 2017 Verizon IndyCar Series schedule have the system installed in all four turns.
+Iowa Speedway has the Alternative Backup Structure for the SAFER Barrier in its track design.
 On other tracks, the system has been “retro-fitted” to the existing concrete walls (mainly in the turns) of racetracks.
-Iowa Speedway is the first track to have the SAFER Barrier system around the entire perimeter of the track.
-It’s also the first to install the new system, which will not have a concrete wall behind it.
+Iowa Speedway was the first track to have the SAFER Barrier system around the entire perimeter of the track.
+It’s also the first to install the new system, which does not have a concrete wall behind it.

-Under the direction of George, other key IMS and INDYCAR officials involved in the development of the SAFER Barrier include IMS Director of Engineering and Construction Kevin Forbes, retired INDYCAR Senior Technical Director Phil Casey, INDYCAR Senior Vice President of Operations Brian Barnhart and retired INDYCAR Director of Medical Services Dr. Henry Bock.
+Under the direction of George, other key IMS and INDYCAR officials involved in the development of the SAFER Barrier include: Kevin Forbes, IMS director of engineering and construction; Phil Casey, retired INDYCAR senior technical director; Brian Barnhart, INDYCAR vice president of competition; and Dr. Henry Bock, retired INDYCAR director of medical services.
 The team has worked closely with Dr. Dean Sicking, director of the Midwest Roadside Safety Facility, and his staff since 1998.

 Awards & Recognitions: